EC-BingChilling/Summer2023/PublicGoodGames.md

 - Group selection
 - Reciprocal altruism

-Public Goods Game:
+Using Public Goods Game to encourage cooperation:
-1. Each player starts with $20 and can choose to put some or all of their money in a common pool
+1. There are 8 players and each player starts with $20 and can choose to put some or all of their money in a common pool
 2. Total in pool is tripled and then divided equally among all players, regardless of individual contribution
-- It's tempting for players to contribute nothing and let others do the work, but if everyone does that, they all lose out

 Even though there is a temptation not to contribute, people often put money in the pool.
 It is observed in the real world where people tend to invest around $10 or more in the first round even though it may seem more rational not to contribute.

+Three types of players in this game:
+- "Loners" who choose not to participate and prefer a small fixed payout of $P_1$.
+    - Recives: $P_l = σc$, where σ is a number between 0 and (r-1)
+    - Better off than "defectors" but worse off than "cooperators" in a group where everyone cooperates
+- "Cooperators" who are willing to join the group and contribute
+- "Defectors" who join the group but don't contribute to the common pool

+Assuming that people form groups randomly, the payoff for the different strategies depend on how many people follow each strategy.
+- $P_c$ payoff for cooperators
+- $P_d$ payoff for defectors
+- $P_1$ payoff for loners

+The payoffs are determined by relative frequencies $x$,$y$,and $z$ of these three types of players in the population.